Career Definition of a Data Warehouse Specialist

 |Educational Requirements||Bachelor's degree, preferably in a technology-related field|

 |Job Skills||Knowledge of programming languages, analytical skills, problem-solving skills|

 |Job Outlook (2016-2026)**||11% (for all database administrators)|

 In order to be considered for data warehouse specialist jobs, you'll need a bachelor's degree, preferably in a field such as information technology or computer science.
 Some positions may accept other quantitative fields such as mathematics or economics, but the more direct exposure one can get to data, the better.

 For candidates looking to gain more specialized education (and improve their job prospects), master's degrees are also available.
 Unlike more general undergraduate programs, these master's programs are much more specialized and allow students to focus in areas such as data analytics that teach the entire life cycle of data.

 Software vendors (and some private companies) also offer professional certifications in certain languages or skill areas.
-These credentials are not often required for job postings but can serve as a valuable way to provide demonstrated evidence of your programming knowledge.
+These credentials are not often required, but can serve as a valuable way to provide demonstrated evidence of your knowledge.

 Find schools that offer these popular programs

 - Administrative Assistant or Secretary